omersedes/suspensions-research/KCoreExtraction/Readme.md

 2. Enter the directory for KCoreExtraction:
  `cd suspensions-research/KCoreExtraction`

-3. Install numpy and networkx python packages with the following commands on the shell:
- `pip install -r requirements.txt`
+3. Install numpy and networkx python packages with the following commands on the shell `pip install -r requirements.txt`

 4. Make sure the input intfile is in the data/input folder